Janet Burston: Career

+She stayed with the gang until the end of the series in 1944.
+She appeared in a few outside films, including Blondie Goes Latin (1941) and Ginger (1946).

 Burston left show business in 1964.
 After her retirement from acting, she kept a low profile and attended few Our Gang reunions.

 Personal life

 Janet Burston was the daughter of Lester F. Burston of Oakland, California.
 She married four times.
 Burston died in her sleep on March 3, 1998.
 She was 63.